HarrisQ/harrisq.github.io/sdr.md

 # permalink: /Research/
 ---

-Sufficient Dimension Reduction
----

-TBD
+A placeholder for the moment.
+Will provide an brief overview of Sufficient Dimension Reduction eventually, along with some examples maybe.